qmk/qmk_firmware/docs/features/grave_esc.md

 ### Caveats

-On macOS, Command+<code>&#96;</code> is by default mapped to "Move focus to next window" so it will not output a backtick.
+On macOS, `Command`+<code>&#96;</code> is by default mapped to "Move focus to next window", so it will not output a backtick.
 Additionally, Terminal always recognises this shortcut to cycle between windows, even if the shortcut is changed in the Keyboard preferences.

 ## Configuration

-There are several possible key combinations this will break, among them Control+Shift+Escape on Windows and Command+Option+Escape on macOS.
+There are several possible key combinations this will break — among them being `Control`+`Shift`+`Escape` on Windows, and `Command`+`Option`+`Escape` on macOS.
 To work around this, you can `#define` these options in your `config.h`:

 |Define                    |Description                              |
 |--------------------------|-----------------------------------------|